Social service &

 Upon successful completion of this program, students will be able to demonstrate:

-- A solid understanding of the available community social services resources.
+- Identify available community social services resources.

-- Empathetic, non-judgmental communication.
+- Demonstrate empathetic, non-judgmental communication.

 Admission Requirements:

-Students are required to be 19 years of age prior to the start of the program or possess a high school diploma (or equivalent), and provide evidence of one of the following English proficiency requirements:
+- Students are required to be 19 years of age prior to the start of the program or possess a high school diploma (or equivalent), and provide evidence of one of the following English proficiency requirements:

 - Completion of 2 years of full-time post-secondary education at an accredited institution where English is the language of instruction, or